CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 flow:
   name: loops

+  inputs:
+    - sum:
+        default: 0
+        overridable: false

   workflow:
-    fail3a:
+    - fail3a:
         loop:
           for: value in [1,2,3,4,5]
           do:
             ops.fail3:
               - text: value
+        navigate:
+          SUCCESS: fail3b
+          FAILURE: fail3b
+    - fail3b:
+        loop:
+          for: value in [1,2,3,4,5]
+          do:
+            ops.fail3:
+              - text: value
           break: []
-    custom3:
+    - custom3:
         loop:
-        for: value in range(1,6)
+          for: value in "1,2,3,4,5"
           do:
             ops.custom3:
               - text: value
           break:
             - CUSTOM
         navigate:
-        CUSTOM: fail3b
+          CUSTOM: aggregate
+          SUCCESS: skip_this
-    skip_this:
+    - skip_this:
         do:
           ops.print:
             - text: "'This will not run.'"
-    fail3b:
+    - aggregate:
         loop:
-        for: value in "1,2,3,4,5"
+          for: value in range(1,6)
           do:
-          ops.fail3:
+            ops.print:
               - text: value
+          publish:
+            - sum: fromInputs['sum'] + out
+    - print:
+        do:
+          ops.print:
+            - text: sum
 ```

 **Operation - custom3.sl**